mikepthomas/mikepthomas.github.io/static/media/printer-printed-upgrades.d69270017bea802c0be3.md

 [Glass Bed Holder from Thingyverse](https://www.thingiverse.com/thing:2842585) by user [aeozyalcin](https://www.thingiverse.com/aeozyalcin)

 My glass bed was just a bit smaller than the heated bed so I printed these to replace the small bulldog clips to hold on the glass bed.

+These got a bit melty whilst printing with the hotter bed temperatures ABS requires.
+This made the screws a little loose, I held them in a while with a bit of nail polish but the repeated heat expansion always made them become loose over time.

+I have [remixed them to make them slightly thicker around the screw holes and modelled threads into the part](https://github.com/mikepthomas/3dprinting/blob/main/Designs/Glass%20Bed%20Holder%20Strengthened/Glass%20Bed%20Holder%20Strengthened.stl), allowing the threads to hold on a little tighter.